 How to Trim a Long Beard

 A longer beard takes centre stage but it is thankfully more forgiving on any trimming blunders.
 Don’t get carried away with the trimming, or dictating the shape of your beard.
-At a longer length your beard will tell you the way it wants to grow, take its advice and follow the shape at your beard’s densest parts.
+At a longer length, your beard will tell you the way it wants to grow, take its advice and follow the shape of your beard’s densest parts.
 Trimming a long beard is about neatening and getting rid of any split ends.

 How to Trim And Fade Your Neckline

 Your beard’s neckline is more important than you might give it credit for.
 When looking at a bearded man in profile, a bad neckline is one of the first things many will notice.
 Be wary of shaving a hard shape into your neckline; you want to achieve a more natural faded look.

 - Begin by imagining an arched line from ear to ear, the lowest point sitting just above your Adam’s apple.
-This is around the line where your neck hair should stop.
+This is the line where your neck hair should stop.

 - After defining the length of your chin and jawline, trim your neck to that length, now go one or two settings shorter with your clippers.
 Use this shorter length for the bottom half of your neck to that imaginary line you drew.
 This will give your neck a neat but natural-looking fade.